 - Jodi Benson (Voice of Ariel)

 Moderators Kira Lehtomaki and Amy Smeed, both animators for Walt Disney Animation Studios, asked each princess a variety of questions.
 I especially loved the one about how each princess heard about the role and how they found out that they got the part.
-It was crazy to hear that some of them went through crazy long audition processes and time frames.
-Jodi had been let go from the Broadway musical “Smile” and auditioned for Ariel and out of nearly 800 tapes was picked along with a fellow cast member of “Smile.”
+It was crazy to hear that some of them went through crazy long audition processes and time frames before they found out.
+Jodi (Ariel) had been let go from the Broadway musical “Smile” and auditioned for Ariel and out of nearly 800 tapes was picked along with a fellow cast member of “Smile.”
 She didn’t find out that she got the part of Ariel until nearly two years after that.
 It was Paige’s birthday, her now husband proposed to her and she found out she got the role of Belle all in the same week.

 Some of the princesses went on to share their experiences working with Animation directors, Ron Clements and John Musker and animator Mark Henn.
 Mark Henn ended up being in the crowd!
 He shared a few pencil tests from The Little Mermaid, Beauty and the Beast and The Princess and the Frog.
-It was pretty rad!!

 We also got to see some behind the scenes clips of all 4 princesses in the booth singing their most iconic songs from their films.
 It definitely gave me the chills and I shed a few tears.
 We also got to see the Wreck It Ralph sneak peek clip featuring all the original Disney princesses.
 They are reprising their role in the most hilarious scene!